mahfuz0929/Python_Task_1/README.md

      - View statistics for specific dates or ranges.
      - Generate ASCII-based visualizations.
      - Export reports.
+# Acknowledgements
+We appreciate your interest in the Weather Data Analysis Tool!
+This project was created to demonstrate the power of Python for data analysis and visualization, using only core libraries.
+We hope it serves as a valuable resource for learning and practical use.

+If you have any feedback, feature suggestions, or contributions, feel free to open an issue or submit a pull request.
+Together, we can make this tool even better!

+Thank you for using the Weather Data Analysis Tool! 😊
 ## How to Use

 1. Clone the repository: